parrt/cs652/projects/Java-vtable.md

 } Truck;
 ```

+It is important that the `start` function pointer sit at the same offset in each struct.
 Then, the translation of method calls to function calls becomes an indirection through a function pointer:

 <table border="0">
 <tr>